rachelruijiayang/robotics-teaching-kit-with-jet/README.md

 ## Overview

-This kit includes examples, lecture slides, questions/answer sets ("Q/A"), labs, and projects for teaching a course on robotics.
+This kit includes example code, lecture slides, questions/answer sets ("Q/A"), labs/solutions, and projects for teaching a course on robotics.
 The material is organized into modules that cover a specific topic.
 It is helpful to proceed in order through the modules, but each module is self-contained so you are free to skip or omit modules as needed.